 Youth Needs That Have Been Funded

-Approximately $40,000 per year is awarded to area students by the Newberg Rotary Noon Club through the Foundation.
-These scholarships are awarded to outstanding students to help defray the cost of the first year of college.
-Contact your local high school counseling office for additional information.
+Up to $50,000.00 per year is awarded to area students by the Newberg Rotary Noon Club through the NRF.
+These scholarships are awarded to outstanding students to help defray the cost of the first year of post high school education.